Dental implant abutment

 Other materials

-Besides titanium and zirconium, artificial abutments can be made of other materials: gold alloy, stainless steel etc. Although indications are narrower, there are situations in which these may be successfully utilized.
+Besides titanium and zirconia, artificial abutments can be made of gold alloy, stainless steel, or other metal alloys.
+Although indications are narrower, there are situations in which these may be successfully utilized.

 gold abutments

-The type of prosthesis that is executed : crown, fixed bridge or removable denture
+The type of prosthesis that is executed: crown, fixed bridge, or removable denture; special retainer-type abutments are used to secure implant-supported dentures

 In this case, the surface of the artificial abutment is smooth.
-The restoration is secured to the abutments with dental cement just like crowns and bridges are fixed on natural teeth.
+The restoration is connected to the abutments with dental cement, just like crowns and bridges are fixed on natural teeth.

 The main advantage is they offer a higher aesthetic performance.

-2. The prosthesis is fixed with a lag-screw
+II.
+The prosthesis is fixed with a lag screw

-These types of restorations require artificial abutments with a threaded hole in the middle.
+These restorations require artificial abutments with a threaded hole in the middle.

 The restoration is secured with screws that traverse the dental crowns and attach to the threaded holes.
 After the screws are positioned, the holes that penetrate the crowns are sealed with a composite material.